FAQs: What to expect for Commencement 2023

 The livestream will be public so friends and family members will be able to watch.

-Will I be able to download the video file?
+Will I be able to view the video afterward?

 What time will the livestream begin?